jimhigson/oboe.js-dissertation/main/main.md

 commands in the debugger's CLI without worrying about breaking the execution of the program.
-Most Javascript virtual machines are also quite poor at array growing and shrinking so for collections whose size changes often, arrays are relatively inperformant.
+Most Javascript virtual machines are also quite poor at array growing and shrinking so for collections whose size changes often, arrays are relatively unperformant.
 Finally, lists are a very convenient format for the JSONPath engine to match against as will be discussed in the next section.
 The Javascript file [lists.js](#header_lists) (Appendix p.\pageref{src_lists}) implements